Horn Response, Hiss and Equalization

 -

-It also depends on compression driver characteristics.
+Effects also depend on compression driver characteristics.